Progedit/Lights-on-Park/Concept.md

 DEVICE REQUIREMENTS

-In the diagram below we show how our device is better than the other two,that are a top video camera installed on the light pole and a pole installed on the sidewalk with an ultrasonic sensor.
+In the diagram below we show how our device is better than the other three,that are a pole installed on the sidewalk with an ultrasonic sensor, a top video camera installed on the light pole and a sensor under the asphalt.

 <img width="691" alt="Device_Req" src="https://github.com/Progedit/Lights-on-Parking/blob/8e68d338d5536996ef16ae4b43af77c732fc9f08/images/Dev-req.png">